Cryptography Concepts In Depth

 To see how public key algorithms address the problem of key distribution, assume that Alice wants to receive a secure communication from Bob.
 The procedure is illustrated in Figure 1-1.

 The secure message exchange illustrated in Figure 1-1 has the following steps:

-Alice uses one of the public key algorithms to generate a pair of encryption keys: a private key, which she keeps secret, and a public key.
-She also prepares a message to send to Bob.
+Alice uses one of the public key algorithms to generate a pair of encryption keys: a private key, which they keep secret, and a public key.
+They also prepare a message to send to Bob.

 Alice sends the public key to Bob, unencrypted.
-Because her private key cannot be deduced from the public key, doing so does not compromise her private key in any way.
+Because their private key cannot be deduced from the public key, doing so does not compromise their private key in any way.

-Alice can now easily prove her identity to Bob (a process known as authentication).
-To do so, she encrypts her message (or any portion of the message) using her private key and sends it to Bob.
+Alice can now easily prove their identity to Bob (a process known as authentication).
+To do so, they encrypt their message (or any portion of the message) using their private key and sends it to Bob.

 Bob decrypts the message with Alice’s public key.
-This proves the message must have come from Alice, as only she has the private key used to encrypt it.
+This proves the message must have come from Alice, as only they have the private key used to encrypt it.

-Alice decrypts the message with her private key.
+Alice decrypts the message with their private key.

 Although this is a subject much too broad and technical to be covered in detail in this document, digital certificates and digital signatures can help address these security problems.
 These techniques are described later in this chapter.

 The Diffie-Hellman key exchange protocol is a way for two ends of a communication session to generate a shared symmetric key securely over an insecure channel.
 Diffie-Hellman is usually implemented using mathematics similar to RSA public key encryption.
 However, a similar technique can also be used with elliptic curve encryption.
 The basic steps are listed below: